 Commissions are almost always a percentage of the purchase price.
 In NYC, under the REBNY Co-Brokerage Agreement unless the seller says otherwise, all member firms automatically offer to split the total commission 50/50 with any other member firm.

-Certainly, some agents make much more than this and others earn nothing.
+Certainly, some agents make much more than the average and others earn nothing.
 It’s important to keep in mind the average real estate agent in NYC only does 2-3 deals per year.
-This foots with the data above.
+This foots with the data below.
 With 2.5 deals/year, a 70% split and $50,000 average commission, an agent would make about $87,000.

 Some agents are making way more than this.
 Even on properties listed for eight or even nine figures, commissions are still 2.5% or 3% per side meaning there are individual commission checks getting written for well over $1 million!

-Obviously, there’s a lot of money at stake and every dollar a real estate agent makes comes out of the pockets of home buyers and home sellers so what can you do to minimize commissions?
+Obviously, there’s a lot of money at stake and every dollar a real estate agent makes comes out of the pocket of a home buyer or seller so what can you do to minimize commissions?